outscale/cluster-api-provider-outscale/docs/develop.md

 # Devellop

 ## Using tiltfile

-Choose your favorite editor to devellop.
+Choose your favorite editor to develop.

-With the current tiltfile, each time yu change a file, it build docker image, push into the registry and deploy it with kustomize.
+With the current tiltfile, each time you change a file, it build docker image, push into the registry and deploy it with kustomize.

 ## Create your cluster

 This step will create your infrastructure cluster.
 It create vpc, net, sg, routetables, eip, nat.

-You can change parameter from cluster-template.yaml if you need:
+You can change parameter from cluster-template.yaml (please look at [configuration][configuration]) if you need:
 ```
 kubectl apply -f example/cluster-template.yaml
 ```